MLB National League Playoff Picture if Season Ended Today

 |First-Round Bye

 The National League has been off to an exciting start in 2023.
 The Atlanta Braves and New York Mets were expected to be World Series contenders, but only the Braves have performed to that standard.
-The phrase “it’s early” only applies for so long, and the league’s better teams have started establishing themselves in this race while the pretenders have naturally fallen back.
+The phrase “it’s early” only applies for so long, and the league’s better teams have started establishing themselves in this race while the pretenders have naturally fallen back with the midway point of the year having come and gone.

-If you’re looking for the most complete team in the big leagues, the Atlanta Braves have a strong case.
-The Braves have a deep offense, pitching staff, and bullpen, helping lead them to five straight victories and nine wins over their last ten games.
-However, Atlanta isn’t the only team streaking in the National League, with their division foes in the Miami Marlins on a tear, too.
-The Marlins have won five in a row and seven of their last ten, which has them occupying the top wild-card position in the National League.
+On July 7, the two best teams in the National League reside in the NL East, with the Atlanta Braves and Miami Marlins boasting the top two records.
+The Braves have won nine of their last ten games and have continued to stretch out their lead as the top seed in the National League.
+We expected as much from this Braves team, but the Marlins weren’t expected to be doing this type of damage.
+Miami has remained in the top wild-card spot in the NL, despite having a -10 run differential.
+This might make you pause if you’re considering buying into the hype.

-The Cincinnati Reds and Milwaukee Brewers are all square on top of the NL Central with identical 43-38 records.
-The Reds have won two in a row and seven of their last ten, while the Brewers have also won a pair in a row and six of their last ten.
+The Cincinnati Reds have continued their nearly two-month run in the NL Central.
+The Reds have won five straight games and eight of their last ten, which has them two games ahead of the Milwaukee Brewers for the division lead.
+Like the Marlins, the Reds also have a negative run differential, where they sit at -7.